 Malta is becoming one of the hottest destination archipelagos for Instagram-savvy photographers.
 Varied colorful scenery enables visitors to be captivated with its natural beauty and man made marvels.
 So many millions of photos are taken of locations.

 There are over 7.5 million posts using hashtag Malta (#Malta).
 The most popular Malta Instagram places are: Valletta, Mdina, Blue Grotto, St. Peters Pool, Blue Lagoon and Crystal Lagoon at Comino, Ta' Pinu sanctuary Gozo, Popeye Village, the colours of the Maltese Balconies, Red Tower, drone shots of Malta.

 You can see some beautiful shots of Malta on Instagram by clicking here.

 These are the most popular hashtags Instagrammers use on Malta's photos:

 #Malta: 7.5M | #Valletta: 750K | #Gozo: 1.1M| #Comino: 314K | #Sliema: 290K | #Mdina: 265K | #Marsaxlokk: 108K | #Mosta: 82K

 Did you know we have an Instagram account?

-Since 2008 Malta has adopted the Euro as it s currency like many other European countries.
+Since 2008 Malta has adopted the Euro as its currency like many other European countries.
 It is the only currency used for all types of transactions.
 At the same time several local and international banks, who give a sterling service, trade in other currencies.
-For your holiday you can use ATM machines which are numerous and easy to use as they are the same as in other countries.
+For your holiday you can use your credit cards at most shops and also use the ATM machines which are numerous and easy to use as they are the same as in other countries.

 Malta is part of the Central European Time Zone.
 The Central European Standard Time, in short referred to as CET, is one hour ahead of Greenwich Mean Time.
 In short it is referred to as GMT+1.